recruit-tech/location-state/packages/location-state-core/docs/API.md

 };
 ```

 `Syncer` is an interface for synchronizing with history location.
-By implementing `Syncer`, you can customize how to synchronize with the history location.
+You can implement a `Syncer` to customize how to synchronize with the history location.

 ### class `NavigationSyncer`